 An easy way to ensure that CSR matches your vision is to check if there is a logical tie between operations at business and your cause.
 For instance, if you are a green beauty product company, it is best to invest in reducing carbon footprint and increase the usage of sustainable packaging.

 Another way to develop an authentic CSR programme is to engage your employees in the ideation process.
 This will also be helpful in boosting employee engagement and thus retention.

-A recent Aflac survey states that millennials are 66 percent more likely to buy from a company that not just sells a quality product but also gives back to society.
+Consumers like companies that make the world a better place.
+According to a recent Aflac survey, millennials are 66 percent more likely to buy from a company that not just sells a quality product but also gives back to society.